 The Russian National Industrial Exposition of 1896 in Nizhniy-Novgorod is worth to be written about in a separate article, its respectability both inside and outside is no way inferior to the Paris Exposition.

 But what do you think is located there nowadays?
 Just wasteland.
 It is regularly shown on TV in the context of dreams about resurrecting the famous exposition.
 However, dreams will remain to be just dreams.
-Even if the expo was resurrected, old technologies including the church-like structures and pillars wouldn’t be place there.
+Even if the expo was resurrected, old technologies including the church-like structures and pillars wouldn’t be placed there.
 As you probably understand, the pillars that are put at the top of the buildings.

 To make you understand what I am talking about, I’ll show you the photos from the same Paris Exposition’s halls after 1920: